hassan635/ruby-selenium-docker/README.md

 # ruby-selenium-docker

-Just an sample script to show Selenium webdriver usage through Ruby and Rspec
+Just a sample script to show Selenium webdriver usage through Ruby and Rspec

 As always, Docker is the only pre-req!